-USDA's Farm Service Agency (FSA) is conducting a Conservation Reserve Program (CRP) general enrollment from Feb.
-27, 2023 through April 7, 2023.
+USDA's Farm Service Agency (FSA) will conduct a general Conservation Reserve Program (CRP) signup from May 12, 2025 through June 6, 2025.

-CRP is a federally-funded voluntary program that contracts with agricultural producers so that environmentally sensitive agricultural land is not farmed or ranched, but instead devoted to conservation benefits.
-CRP participants establish long-term, resource-conserving plant species, such as approved grasses or trees (known as "covers") to control soil erosion, improve water quality and develop wildlife habitat.
+CRP is a federally-funded voluntary program that contracts with agricultural producers so environmentally sensitive agricultural land is not farmed or ranched, but instead is devoted to conservation benefits.
+CRP participants establish long-term, resource-conserving plant species, such as approved grasses or trees (known as "covers") to control soil erosion, improve water quality, and develop wildlife habitat.
 In return, FSA provides participants with rental payments and cost-share assistance.
 Contract duration is between 10 and 15 years.
-Accepted contracts for the general CRP signup period will begin Oct.
-1, 2023.
+Accepted contracts for this general CRP signup period will become effective Oct.
+1, 2025.

 CRP is authorized by the Food Security Act of 1985 and was reauthorized by the Agricultural Improvement Act of 2018 (the 2018 Farm Bill).
+The 2018 Farm Bill was extended by the American Relief Act, 2025 (Pub.
+L 118-158) which extended authority for the CRP program until September 30, 2025.

 FSA administers CRP, while other USDA agencies and partners provide technical support.
-More detailed information on CRP is available in the FSA fact sheet, "Conservation Reserve Program 60th General Signup Period, Feb.
-27, 2023, through April 7, 2023."
+More detailed information on CRP is available at fsa.usda.gov.